legendarycode3/vending-machine-smart-contract/README.md

  Purpose: </br>
  The primary purpose of this file is to: </br>
   * Create a decentralized vending machine on the Ethereum blockchain.
   * Maintain inventory records directly on-chain.
   * Allow users to purchase stocks using Ether (ETH).
   * Enable the owner to manage inventory.
   * Securely store and transfer collected funds.
   * Provide transparency through blockchain event logs.
   * Demonstrate Solidity best practices and smart contract design patterns..

 * ****`VendingMachine.t.sol`**** is the testing file responsible for validating the behavior and reliability of the smart contract. </br>
 Built using Foundry's testing framework, this file contains a comprehensive suite of automated tests designed to simulate real-world interactions with the vending machine and verify that every function behaves correctly under both normal and abnormal conditions. </br>
 Testing is essential because smart contracts become immutable after deployment, making bug prevention a critical development requirement. </br>

  Purpose: </br>
  The purpose of this file is to: </br>
    * Verify contract correctness.
    * Detect logic errors before deployment.
+   * Confirm expected transaction behavior.